eqanahmad/matlab-projecteuler/README.md

 # matlab-projecteuler
-This project will just be attempting to solve problems from projecteuler.net in the matlab language.
-Mainly just using brute force.
+This project will just be attempting to solve problems from projecteuler.net in with Matlab.

 Here are links to all the questions I have solved so far: